Rugby League in Australia

 The NRL Telstra Premiership attracts about three million people to its matches each year with more than 100 million viewers on television.
 The NRL has more Facebook fans than any other sport in the country.

-The NRL is also responsible for the Australian Kangaroos (male) and Jillaroos (female) representative teams, the annual three-match Holden State of Origin series between New South Wales and Queensland, the Dick Smith NRL Auckland Nines, the under 20s Holden Cup competition, and the Harvey Norman NRL Touch Football affiliation.
+The NRL is also responsible for the Australian Kangaroos (male) and Jillaroos (female) representative teams, the annual three-match State of Origin series between New South Wales and Queensland, the NRL Nines, and the NRL Touch Football affiliation.

 The NRL proudly supports the largest and most comprehensive community relations program in Australian sport, known as NRL Community.
 It provides a platform for Rugby League to drive powerful social change with a particular focus on children and young people.